timon-schwarz/ConnSim/README.md

-# NETSIM
+# ConnSim

 ## Usage
 Disclaimer: This container interacts with the network stack of the host and can therefore only be run on Linux systems.
+VRFs already present on your host might be deleted if the ID matches the one used by the container.
+All rules for the interfaces specified in your docker-compose.yml will be deleted.
-The container has only been tested on Ubuntu Server LTS 24.
+The container has only been tested on Ubuntu Server LTS 22.

 1. Install docker if not already present on your system
+1. Install the iproute2 and iputils-ping packages or the equivalent packages of your distribution
 1. Use ``mkdir`` to create a directory with a name of choice
 1. ``cd`` into that directory
 1. Create your docker-compose.yml.
 An example is provided below.